-in processing the database is to compute the GIST descriptors for every image, which we do at about 5 images per second.
+tors for every image, which we do at about 5 images per second.
 Once the image database is processed and the graph is constructed the user can start navigating in it using intuitive 3D controls.
 There are different modes of operation, all relying on the same basic machinery.
 Given a query image, the user can interactively tour the virtual space, ask for a predefined path or generate a tour between two images using the image taxi metaphor.
 It takes about a second to retrieve the matching images, in our matlab implementation, and a couple of seconds to align and blend the retrieved images with the query image.